 Most mosquito control products are adapted from existing insecticides used in agriculture.
 But this time, the team identified what we really wanted a new adulticide to do.
-We designed it from the ground up, bringing public health officials a new active ingredient (Imidaclorprid) with a unique mode of action and a profile that opens up new avenues to vector control internationally.
+We designed it from the ground up, bringing public health officials a new active ingredient (Imidacloprid) with a unique mode of action and a profile that opens up new avenues to vector control internationally.

 Adulticides are used mostly as space sprays to address Aedes aegypti around the world, and are applied both indoors and outdoors.
-Cielo can be applied in a ULV (ultra low volume) sprayer, as well as by air.
+Cielo can be applied in a ULV (ultra-low volume) sprayer, as well as by air.
 Cielo is also being evaluated for thermal fogging, which would offer even greater application flexibility.

 But what makes Cielo even more unique is the cloud characteristic it has when applied.
 It creates what our colleagues in Mexico have called a “magic cloud” that moves as a low-hanging mist in the right vertical air column to maximize efficacy.